sksoumik/programming_notes/README.md

 The `self` variable refers to the object itself.
 The `self` parameter is a reference to the **current instance of the class**, and is used to access variables that belongs to the class.
 It does not have to be named `self` , you can call it whatever you like, but it has to be the first parameter of any function in the class.

+# None keyword in python

+The `None` keyword is used to define a null value, or no value at all. `None` is not the same as 0, `False`, or an empty string.
+None is a data type of its own (NoneType) and only None can be `None`.

 # list pop()

 Code: